 A few light rail stops down, the bars and restaurants in South End Station overflow with spirited fans on gameday and beyond.
 Hot Taco, Slate Billiards and All-American Pub all offer a fun patio atmosphere along the light rail.

 If healthy eating is your game, Luna’s is the name.
-Grab a seat at Luna’s Living Kitchen to enjoy your veggies with a view of the rail trail and bustling Atherton Market.
+Grab a seat at Luna’s Living Kitchen to enjoy your veggies with a view of the rail trail.